 Adams River Salmon Run

-As the salmon complete their 18 day trip to the Adams River their bodies undergo an amazing transformation.
-The fish turn bright crimson red with green heads the males develop humped backs and hooked snouts and the female’s bellies expand filled with thousands of eggs.
+As the salmon complete their 18-day trip to the Adams River, their bodies undergo an amazing transformation.
+The fish turn bright crimson red with green heads.
+The males develop humped backs and hooked snouts, and the female’s bellies expand, filled with thousands of eggs.

 Spawning Sockeye Salmon in seasonal colors bright red and green